Join the Global Breast Cancer Movement

 Relative Risk

 A measure used to describe the increase (or decrease) in risk related to a specific risk factor.
-A relative risk is the ratio of two absolute risks: the numerator is the absolute risk among those with the risk factor, while the denominator is the absolute risk among those without the risk factor.
+A relative risk is the ratio of 2 absolute risks: the numerator is the absolute risk among those with the risk factor and the denominator is the absolute risk among those without the risk factor.
+A relative risk that is greater than one shows a factor increases risk.
+A relative risk that is less than one shows a factor decreases risk.
+And, a relative risk of one shows the factor neither increases nor decreases risk (this means the factor is not likely related to risk of the disease).

 A measure used to compare the survival of people who have a certain disease with those who do not at a given time after diagnosis or treatment.
 The relative survival rate shows whether the disease shortens life.
-If relative survival is 100 percent at five years after treatment, there is no difference in survival between those who have the disease and those who do not five years after treatment.
+If relative survival is 100 percent at 5 years after treatment, there’s no difference in survival between those who have the disease and those who do not 5 years after treatment.

 Retrospective Study